Bridlington coach trip – May 16th

 A great annual family event with various craft stalls, refreshments, bouncy castle, skittles, entertainment and a Grand prize draw.
 Located on the Governors Field and Four Bells car park area from 1.00pm – 4.00pm.
 It’s not too late to book a stall – please check out the Community Association website for details and booking forms.

 Autumn coach trip – September 19th will be visiting Lincoln.

-This takes place at the Institute on the third Friday in the month – the next game will be Friday 20th April at 7.30 pm.
-This follows the same format as the Bingo on the first Monday in the month.
+This takes place at the Institute on the third Friday in the month – the next game will be Friday 20th July at 7.30 pm.

 Website – www.woodborough.org.uk Facebook – WCA